sabay-digital/sdk.android-x.mysabay.com/README.md

 - If your phone number linked with MySabay account it use verify MySabay instead of OTP

 **Functions**
-- function: `loginWithPhoneNumber(Context context, String phone, String dialCode)`
+- function: `loginWithPhoneNumber(Context context, String phoneNumber, String dialCode)`
 - Arguments:
     - `context`: the context which is linked to the Activity from which is called
-    - `phone`: phone number
+    - `phoneNumber`: phone number that you use to login
     - `dialCode`: telephone number prefix
 - Example